Phishing and Pharming: Are You and Your Customers at Risk?

 4. Do not respond to data requests from companies with whom you have no relationship.

-5. Only enter sensitive data on secure websites.
+5. Enter sensitive data only on secure websites.
 Customers should look for website names that begin with “https,” have the lock symbol or have a certificate from a company like Verisign.

-But when it comes to fraud prevention, it’s also important for merchants to up their cybersecurity game and put tools in place that will work 24/7/365 to identify emerging risk indicators and protect a merchant’s revenue and reputation.
+When it comes to fraud prevention, it’s also important for businesses to up their cybersecurity game and put tools in place that will work 24/7/365 to identify emerging risk indicators and protect a business’s revenue and reputation.

 If you’re not sure if your fraud prevention solution can keep pace with the quickly evolving world of fraud, contact a ClearSale analyst today.
 They can help you analyze the different fraud protection solutions available to you and demonstrate why ClearSale’s robust hybrid approach is the solution of choice for vendors worldwide.